DanielHjelm/ReindeerLichens/README.md

 Project repository for project "Determine reindeer lichen coverage with image segmentation and machine learning" which have been conducted in the course in Scientific Computing (1TD316).

+Every folder contains its own README where more details about that specific part of the project is clearly stated.

 ## Image labeling
 To start the data labeling system, do one of the following: